Story by: Henry Winkelhake on July 15, 2020

 Despite 39 million Americans experiencing migraine attacks each year, many people still don’t take the condition seriously.
 People who’ve never had a migraine may not understand and offer unsolicited advice: “You can power through.
 It’s just a headache.”

 Brian M. Plato, D.O., FAHS, a Norton Neuroscience Institute neurologist board certified in headache medicine, seeks to set the record straight.
 In terms of years lived with a disability, migraine is the second-leading cause.
-Here are his answers to some commonly asked questions about migraines.
+Here are his answers to some commonly asked questions about migraine.

 Five or more headache attacks lasting between four and 72 hours with two of these four headache features: